 The discussion comes up on every boat setting sail for the ocean.
 How are we going to deal with waste?
 Is it better to throw glass and tin in the ocean or dump it on a little island?
 What is actually recyclable?
 How to dispose waste on the other side?
 Are there recycling facilities in the Caribbean?

-I sailed across the Atlantic Ocean 3 times now.
-I learned a lot on how and how not to do things!
-I especially saw and learned about the importance and decline of the ocean!
+I sailed across the Atlantic Ocean 4 times now.
+I learned a lot on how and how not to do things.
+I especially saw and learned about the importance and decline of the ocean.
 Here’s what I learned in the waste department.
-Surely the intentions of the sailors and yachtsmen are to take best care of the environment.
+Surely the intentions of the sailors and yachtsmen are to take the best care of the environment.
 We all love the ocean.
-And we like to keep it healthy so we can keep exploring this beauty forever!
+And we like to keep it healthy so we can keep exploring this beauty forever.
 We also love visiting the islands and waste management facilities may be non-existent.

 So how to deal with waste when sailing across the ocean?

 We have to be mindful to what we bring on shore on the islands.
 The Caribbean islands do not have big enough landfalls.
 Waste is often dumped near the road or burned.
 Waste in landfalls is often burned as well.
 So is it better to just throw things like cans, and glass in the ocean?
 How can we as sailors best tackle this waste management issue on boats?

 Here are some ideas to minimize your footprint as a sailor while still on shore: